abinit/abinit/doc/tutorial/paw2.md

 ## Generation of PAW atomic datasets

-This lesson aims at showing how to compute atomic datasets for the Projector Augmented-Wave (PAW) method.
+This tutorial aims at showing how to compute atomic datasets for the Projector Augmented-Wave (PAW) method.

 You will learn how to generate these atomic datasets and how to control their softness and transferability.
 You already should know how to use ABINIT in the PAW case (see [[lesson:paw1|1st lesson on PAW]]).

-This lesson should take about 2h00.
+This tutorial should take about 2h00.

 ## 1. The PAW atomic dataset - introduction